koddr/yatr/README.md

 yatr -p ./path/to/tasks-file.json
 ```

-Done! 🎉 Your tasks have been running.
+Done! 🎉 Your tasks have been executed.

 ## 🧩 Options